 Chronic fatigue syndrome (CFS), also called myalgic encephalomyelitis (ME), is a debilitating disorder characterized by physical and mental exhaustion.
-Mitochondrial and energetic dysfunction has been investigated in CFS patients due to a hallmark relationship with fatigue; however, no consistent conclusion has yet been achieved.
+Mitochondrial and energetic dysfunction has been investigated in CFS patients due to a hallmark relationship with fatigue, however, no consistent conclusion has yet been achieved.
 Single-cell Raman spectra (SCRS) are label-free biochemical profiles, indicating phenotypic fingerprints of single cells.
-In this study, we applied a new approach using single-cell Raman microspectroscopy (SCRM) to examine ρ0 cells that lack mitochondrial DNA (mtDNA), and peripheral blood mononuclear cells (PBMCs) from CFS patients and healthy controls.
-The experimental results show that Raman bands associated with phenylalanine in ρ0 cells and CFS patient PBMCs were significantly higher than those of the wild-type model and healthy controls.
-As similar changes were observed in the ρ0 cell model with a known deficiency in the mitochondrial respiratory chain as well as in CFS patients, our results suggest that the increase in cellular phenylalanine may be related to mitochondrial/energetic dysfunction in both systems.
-Interestingly, phenylalanine can be used as a potential biomarker for the diagnosis of CFS by SCRM.
+In this study, we applied a new approach using single-cell Raman microspectroscopy (SCRM) to examine 0 cells that lack mitochondrial DNA (mtDNA), and peripheral blood mononuclear cells (PBMCs) from CFS patients and healthy controls.
+The experimental results show that Raman bands associated with phenylalanine in 0 cells and CFS patient PBMCs were significantly higher than wild type model and healthy controls.
+Remarkably, an increase in intensities of Raman phenylalanine bands were also observed in CFS patients.
+As similar changes were observed in the 0 cell model with a known deficiency in the mitochondrial respiratory chain as well as in CFS patients, our results suggest that the increase in cellular phenylalanine may relate to mitochondrial/energetic dysfunction in both systems.
+Interestingly, phenylalanine can be used as a potential biomarker for diagnosis of CFS by SCRM.
 A machine learning classification model achieved an accuracy rate of 98% correctly assigning Raman spectra to either the CFS group or the control group.
-SCRM combined with a machine learning algorithm therefore has the potential to become a diagnostic tool for CFS.
+SCRM combined with machine learning algorithm therefore has the potential to become a diagnostic tool for CFS.

 Submitted to ORA: